regolith-labs/steel/README.md

 ### Entrypoint

-Steel provides a utility function to streamline the program entrypoint.
-Securely parse incoming instruction data and dispatch it to a handler.
+Use the `entrypoint!` macro to streamline the program entrypoint.

 ```rs
 mod add;